mozilla-l10n/documentation/misc/documentation_styleguide.md

 ## Bullet and numbered items

-The first level has no indentation, and it's completely aligned to the left.
+The first level has no indentation, and it’s completely aligned to the left.
 Sub levels should be indented using 4 spaces.
 Use `*` instead of `-` to create items.
 Example:

 ```
 * The first level bullet point